How Long Do Solar Panels Last?

 How To Tell If It’s Time To Replace Your Solar Panels

-As mentioned, age is the biggest factor when it comes to your solar panels’ lifespan.
-Though your solar panels should last about 30 with proper care, there are indicators aside from age alone.
+As mentioned, age is the biggest factor when it comes to deciding when to replace solar panels.
+Though your solar panels should last about 30 years with proper care, there are indicators aside from age alone.

 Energy output is a big factor.
 If your solar panels are not putting enough energy out, and they are shy of your lifespan, call the professionals.
 This could be due to one reason or another, but it is worth checking out.